php-fig/fig-standards/proposed/http-client/http-client.md

 interface ClientInterface
 {
     /**
-     * Sends a PSR-7 request.
+     * Sends a PSR-7 request and returns a PSR-7 response.
+No response will get a special treatment.
+Ie:
-     *
-     * If a request is sent without any prior configuration, an exception MUST NOT be thrown
-     * when a response is recieved, no matter the HTTP status code.
-     *
-     * If a request is sent without any prior configuration, a HTTP client MUST NOT follow redirects.
+     *   - Redirects will not be followed
+     *   - No exceptions will be thrown on 4xx or 5xx responses
      *
      * The client MAY do modifications to the Request before sending it.
 Because PSR-7 objects are
      * immutable, one cannot assume that the object passed to Client::sendRequest will be the same